cs3org/OCM-API/README.md

 * the Sending Server is denylisted
 * the Sending Server is not allowlisted
 * the Sending Party is not trusted by the Receiving Party (i.e. the Sending Party's OCM Address does not appear in the Receiving Party's addressbook)
-* the Receiving Server is unable to act as an API client for (any of) the protocol(s) listed for accessing the resource
+* the Receiving Server is unable to act as an API client for (any of) the protocol(s) listed for accessing the Resource
-* an initial check shows that the resource cannot successfully accessed through (any of) the protocol(s) listed
+* an initial check shows that the Resource cannot successfully accessed through (any of) the protocol(s) listed

 ### Receiving Party Notification
 If the Share Creation Notification is not discarded by the Receiving Server, they MAY notify the Receiving Party passively by adding the Share to some inbox list, and MAY also notify them actively through for instance a push notification or an email message.

-They could give the Receiving Party the option to accept or reject the share, or add the share automatically and only send an informational notification that this happened.
+They could give the Receiving Party the option to accept or reject the Share, or add the Share automatically and only send an informational notification that this happened.

 ### Share Acceptance Notification
 In response to a Share Creation Notification, the Receiving Server MAY send back a [notification](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1notifications/post) to the Sending Server, with  `notificationType` set to `"SHARE_ACCEPTED"` or `"SHARE_DECLINED"`.
 The Sending Server MAY expose this information to the Sending Party.